jschobben/colorscad/README.md

    No fancy gradients, please.
 4) Let's avoid weird geometry such as overlapping color volumes...

+To export a 3MF file, the lib3mf library is needed, and the c++ '3mfmerge' tool using it first needs to be compiled.
+See [3mfmerge/README.md].

 Limitations
 -----------
 The .amf merging method is, hmm, a bit creative.
 The produced .amf should probably be one "object with multiple colored volumes", but instead it contains a separate object for each color.
 Reason: lazy shell-script .amf merge implementation is too slow to renumber vertices, which is needed for "single object with multiple volumes" format.

+Merging .3mf files uses the official library for it, although this means having a dependency which is not (yet) commonly available in all Linux distributions.

+When there are a lot of colors, on Windows this script runs much slower than on Linux (probably due to process creation costs).

 Importing some files (such as .stl geometry) might not work.

-Also, it's aimed at .amf, no .3mf so far (probably a lib3mf-based merge tool can be made).

-And probably some weird output may be produced if color volumes overlap.
+Probably some weird output may be produced if color volumes overlap.

 In fact, weird behavior may occur at any time!
 More testing is needed.
 If it doesn't seem to work for your .scad for any non-obvious reason, let's hear about it.